Combined spectroscopy and intensity interferometry to determine the distances of the blue supergiants P Cygni and Rigel: Estimation of the star distances based on the code CMFGEN

 Then, the corresponding normalized squared visibility $V^2$ is computed using the Hankel transform (circular symmetry):

 where $J_0$ is the zeroth-order Bessel function of the first kind, $x=\varpi/d$ is the radial angular coordinate, with $d$ being the distance to the star and used as a free parameter to fit the data.
-The radial spatial frequency coordinate associated to $x$ is $q=r_\mathrm{B}/\lambda_\mathrm{eff}$, i.e., the average projected baseline $r_\mathrm{B}$ divided by the effective wavelength of the observations $\lambda_\mathrm{eff}$.
+The radial spatial frequency coordinate associated to $x$ is $q=r_\mathrm{B}/\lambda_\mathrm{eff}$, corresponding to the average projected baseline $r_\mathrm{B}$ divided by the effective wavelength of the observations $\lambda_\mathrm{eff}$.

 Using Eq.~\ref{v2_hankel_Ieff} and $\lambda_\mathrm{eff} = 6562.9$ {\AA} derived from the spectrum observed in 2020 and the adopted filter, the fit to our data is shown in Fig.~\ref{fig.PCygni_2018_2020}, with $d$ being the only free parameter.
 We derived $d_{\mathrm{PCyg},\,2020} = 1.67 \pm 0.26$ kpc in good agreement with the value obtained in 2018 of $d_{\mathrm{PCyg},\,2018} = 1.56 \pm 0.25$ kpc~\citep{Rivet:2020}.
 Finally, we refine our distance estimate to \PCygni\ from averaging $d_{\mathrm{PCyg},\,2018}$ and $d_{\mathrm{PCyg},\,2020}$: $d_{\mathrm{PCyg,\,averaged}} = 1.61 \pm 0.18$ kpc.